Wanderers-Of-The-Rift/wotr-docs/website/docs/meetings/2025/08/2025-Aug-23-General-Meeting-Notes.md

 ---

 ## Kudos
-- @rachaelrose1212for design meetings and live whiteboard
+- @rachaelrose1212 for design meetings and live whiteboard
 - @Divides By Zero for their continued dev work
 - @ImplementsLegend for their continued dev work
 - @Breadcrumb5550 for helping with blockbench